19 Career Options After Learning Japanese

 Research and development are crucial for any business’s survival in today’s market.
 Your job would be to help the entity understand and assess the market and competition.

-In an international situation where rivalry cuts across national borders, it’s critical to comprehend information in various languages.
+In an international context where rivalry cuts across national borders, it’s critical to understand information in multiple languages.

 Knowing Japanese will help your career as an analyst for any company that competes in the Japanese language.

-For example, a career as a research analyst might be great for you if you like to research and have outstanding Japanese reading skills.
+For example, a career as a research analyst might be a great fit if you enjoy research and have strong Japanese reading skills.

 10. Marketing and sales

 Worldwide marketing is becoming increasingly important, especially for products with a global audience.
-Thus, you would focus on extending a brand’s presence in foreign countries, such as Japan, in the capacity of a marketing specialist.
+Thus, as a marketing specialist, you would focus on expanding a brand’s presence in foreign markets, such as Japan.

 Japanese expert jobs